tfarina/isengard/c/cstyleguide.md

 name.

 Prefix the enum tag with an underscore (`_`).
 This makes the tag distinct from the typedef name and reduces the chance of name clashes.
+Use the same uppercase name for the typedef.

 Alternative forms exist, such as:
 - `tagENUM_NAME` — prefix with `tag`